Image credit: NASA Hubble Heritage

 To watch recordings of previous talks, they are on the "Recordings" page here.

-We are pleased to announce that our observing sessions are resuming in the Autumn.
-As always, look out for emails from Mark and Chris giving details and any last minute alterations.
+As always, look out for emails from Mark and Chris giving proposed date and details and look out for any last minute alterations.
 We will endeavour to stick to these dates unless weather means 'sliding' it, in which case it will likely be a few days earlier or later and members will of course be advised.
 Each date is centred on the first Thursday after Third Quarter.

 If you are not on our emailing list, please contact Mark and Chris for the latest news - contact details here.